What is the purpose of this document?

 We hold client-based personal data for up to seven years after the termination of our services, in order to cover any legal or tax issues that arise afterwards.

 A copy of past students’ application forms and final assessment reports are kept indefinitely in a safe on the premises.
 This information can only be accessed by the CEO.
 The information is kept for legitimate business interest to provide information to the student should it be lost and/or to contact previous students about upcoming events such as reunions or other specific business related events they may be interested in.
-All students will be given the opportunity during both the application and the post-course feedback stage to opt out and ask to be forgotten.
+All students have the right to be forgotten and can request for their information to be destroyed.

 We will hold your personal data until we are satisfied that there is no longer any purpose for retaining it.
 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.
 The actual retention period will be different for different people as the above factors will be different.